 Elliot Stieglitz, MD

-Assistant Professor, Pediatric Hematology/Oncology, UCSF
+Associate Professor, Pediatric Hematology/Oncology, UCSF

-Assistant Professor, Pediatric Hematology/Oncology, UCSF
+Associate Professor, Pediatric Hematology/Oncology, UCSF

 Juvenile myelomonocytic leukemia (JMML) is a blood cancer that affects young children and is often difficult to diagnose and treat.
-Currently available therapies cure only half of patients, with some children experiencing an aggressive disease course while others get better with very little treatment.
-We have now shown that the presence of more than one mutation at diagnosis portends a poor outcome.
-We have also shown that DNA methylation profiling can identify patients who are most likely to experience favorable outcomes with little to no therapy.
+Currently available therapies cure only half of the patients, with some children experiencing an aggressive disease course while others get better with very little treatment.

 Yeshiva University, New York, B.A., 06/03, Biology